jasonle2615/jasonle2615.github.io/index.md

 * Lab 1

     Lab 1 is one of my three favorite labs because it gives me a fresh start into the coding world in Computer Science.
 I learned common codes throughout future labs like std::cout, and return.
+I also learned the basic commands on the terminal, like cd, ls, git add, git push, etc.

 * Lab 6